stgl/scarplet/docs/source/quickstart.rst

 If you have gaps in your DEM, no data values will automatically be filled.
 Then you are ready to choose a template and fit it to your data.
-These are defined as classes in the WindowedTemplate submodule.
+These are defined as classes in the WindowedTemplate submodule:

-Currently, several templates are available:

 ===================================== ================================ ===
 Class                                 Landform                         Use